 Student Choice and Programming

 My passion for offering students the maximum amount of choice and flexibility within the confines of a public school district has its roots in a belief that a “one size fits all” education will work for some kids, but not all kids.
 I believe we must provide schools that fit the kid, rather than shoehorning all children into cookie cutter elementary, middle and high schools.
 I also believe that particularly at the higher grades, all students need to find at least one “home” in their building, a place that they feel they belong.
 For some students, that will be a co-curricular program like football, art, band or theatre.
 For others, it will be an academic pursuit like physics or computer science.
-In my two terms on Worthington’s BOE, I have consistently advocated for the formation of programming consistent with this philosophy.
+In my three terms on Worthington’s BOE, I have consistently advocated for the formation of programming consistent with this philosophy.
 To be sure, Worthington has been doing some of this for decades.
-The Linworth Alternative Program just celebrated its 40 year anniversary and many of the adults returning for the party would tell you that they found a home in that school.
+The Linworth Alternative Program just celebrated its 44 year anniversary and many of the now-adults would tell you that they found a home in that school.
+The Phoenix Alternative middle school just celebrated their 10 year anniversary.

 The Thomas Worthington Entrepreneurial Business Academy